albertomh/DepositDuck-api/README.md

 - `dependables`: callables to be used with FastAPI's Dependency Injection system.
 - `main`: application entrypoint, defines FastAPI apps and attaches routers to these.
-- `settings`: application configuration driven by environment variables.
+- `settings`: application configuration driven by environment variables from a dotenv file.
+- `utils`: functions with limited scope that are useful throughout the application.

 ### Dependables

 Callables for use with FastAPI's dependency injection system are made available in the `dependables` module.
-These include utilities to access the `structlog` logger, a configured settings object and a Jinja fragments context.
+These include utilities to access the `structlog` logger, a configured settings object, the database connection string and a Jinja fragments context.

+Packages may contain domain-specific dependables, such as the `auth.dependables` module.

 ### Models

 The `models` package defines physical and virtual models for entities used in the application.
 It contains:

+- the `auth` module - user authentication.
 - the `common` module - mixins to help build base models and tables elsewhere.
-- the `auth` module - user authentication.
 - the `email` module - templates and utilities to render and send HTML emails.
 - the `llm` module - models used when interacting with LLMs and storing their output (embeddings, etc.)
+- the `dto` package: Data Transfer Objects building on base models.
+- the `migrations` package (Alembic migrations, see below)
 - the `sql` package - table models inheriting the models defined elsewhere.
 Uses SQLModel.
-- the `migrations` package (Alembic migrations, see below)
-- the `dto` package: Data Transfer Objects building on base models.

 Table models are exported in `sql.tables` for convenience.